What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 • exhausted

-This is why some people feel fatigued after a day of fasting and why they often crave pasta during the evening hours as their blood sugar level dips lower.
+This is why some people feel fatigued after a day of fasting and often crave pasta during the evening hours as their blood sugar levels dip.

 Admittedly this is a complex topic so if you want to learn more read this Diabetes article here.